 If you work for NOV, show your boss how Cabot, Wikipedia, Rigzone, and Newpark Resources, Inc. are capturing all of the web traffic looking for drilling fluids.

-If your boss somehow still doesn’t believe people in this industry use that internet, learn how to use Google Keyword Tool so you can show him how many searches where you can quickly rank first.
+If your boss somehow still doesn’t believe people in this industry use that internet, learn how to use Google Keyword Tool.
+Show him how many searches where you can quickly rank first.

 This is just a handful of related keyword suggestions Google gives when you search “coiled tubing tools”.